sylk80/tictactoe_team/docs/TECH_DEBT.md

 # Pomodoro 8

 - Create Player class to display player name in message
-- Refactor test relocate board test from game test
+- Refactor game.test relocate board test from game test
 - Refactor board mark placing - create method for it in board